 Nina Simone is very special to me.
 The first time I heard her, I think it was “Four Women.”
 And actually it was my wife, now, who I was listening to it with.
 It just blew my mind.

 There is no bad cover of this song, and I don’t think Nina Simone has ever done a bad cover.
 She could cover anything and make it sound so sophisticated and so rich.
 On the surface it’s deceptively simple, and then when you listen to it, it’s moving and complicated.
 She’s on a level, I think, that other musicians just… they weren’t.

 Let’s see here.
 While I’m finally getting this a-cookin’ and a-goin’… which is ridiculous, ’cause now that I look at it, the dinner party’s almost over while I’m finally making this gravy (thanks for nothin’ to the two mashed-potato folks)… I’m gonna put this song on for you now.
 It’s called “After Hours,” by the Velvet Underground.

 The Velvet Underground – “After Hours”

-It’s very charming, but also because Mo Tucker was such a cool badass, one of her, I think there’s like something that she says that’s roughly like “I hated all that peace and love.”
+It’s a Velvet Underground song that Mo Tucker sang, which is cute, ’cause she’s the drummer.
+It’s very charming, but also Mo Tucker was such a cool badass.
+I think there’s something she said that was roughly like: “I hated all that peace and love shit.”
 She was talking about the hippie movement.
 You would never know that she actually thinks that way with how sweet and innocent this song sounds.

 Beth Ditto – “Fake Sugar”

-It’s a song that is heavily inspired by Paul Simon, and really pretty jangly guitars.
-I hope you enjoy it, and I also hope that if you brought a dish, take it with you, because I’m going to take it to Goodwill in one week, because that’s on you.
+It’s a song that is heavily inspired by Paul Simon, and by really pretty jangly guitars.
+I hope you enjoy it… and I also hope that if you brought a dish, you take it with you.
+Because I’m going to take it to Goodwill in one week.
+‘Cause that’s on you.
 That’s on you.